 Social Justice & Outreach

-The long and deep commitment of the Anglican communion to social justice and outreach requires a balanced approach, first responding to the immediate community need and then turning one’s attention to the broader issue that created the need to start.
+The Anglican communion has a long and deep commitment to social justice and outreach.
+The approach is balanced in that we first respond to the immediate need and then turn our attention to the broader issue that created the need.

-If you believe in justice and in the power of us acting together out of our response to God’s call to love our neighbour — please donate today.
+If you believe in justice and in the power of us acting together out of our response to God’s call to love our neighbour — please give today.

-Stewarding your resources of time, skills, and finances in a just way is good and right.
-At the same time, we are called to work at the justice level, advocating to learn about and work to change the situations requiring our outreach and charity.
+Stewarding your resources of time, skills, and finances is good and right.
+We are also called to work at the justice level, advocating and learning as we work to change the situations requiring our outreach and charity.
 Social justice and community engagement lead us to ask deeper questions like, “What needs changing in the system to address the needs of people accessing our weekly parish food bank?”

 To receive more information about Justice & Outreach please contact Deirdre Pike, Program Consultant, Justice & Outreach at 905-527-1316 x470 or email@example.com.